cockroachdb/docs/v19.1/managed-build-a-python-app.md

 build_for: [managed]
 ---

-This tutorial shows you how build a [sample To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) application with Managed CockroachDB using [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/).
+This tutorial shows you how build a [sample To-Do app](https://github.com/cockroachdb/examples-python/tree/master/flask-sqlalchemy) application on your local workstation with Managed CockroachDB using [SQLAlchemy](https://docs.sqlalchemy.org/en/latest/).

 ## Step 1: Authorize your local workstation's network

-Before you connect to your Managed CockroachDB cluster, you need to authorize your network (i.e., whitelist the public IP address of the machine).
-Otherwise, connections from this machine will be rejected.
+Before you connect to your Managed CockroachDB cluster, you need to authorize your network (i.e., whitelist the public IP address of the workstation).
+Otherwise, connections from this workstation will be rejected.

 Once you are [logged in](managed-sign-up-for-a-cluster.html#sign-in), you can use the Console to authorize your network: